Richard M. Weaver: Early influences

 While completing a thesis for a master's degree in English at Vanderbilt University, Weaver discovered ideas related to the Southern Agrarians there.
 Gradually he began a rejection of socialism and embrace of tradition but he loved it.
 He admired and sought to emulate its leader, the "doctor of culture" John Crowe Ransom.

 The Agrarians wrote passionately about the traditional values of community and the Old South.
-During 1930, a number of Vanderbilt University faculty and their students, led by Ransom, wrote an Agrarian manifesto, titled I'll Take My Stand.
+In 1930, a number of Vanderbilt University faculty and their students, led by Ransom, wrote an Agrarian manifesto, titled I'll Take My Stand.
 Weaver agreed with the group's suspicion of the post-Civil War industrialization of the South.
 He found more congenial Agrarianism's focus on traditionalism and regional cultures than socialism's egalitarian "romanticizing" of the welfare state.
 Weaver abandoned socialism for Agrarianism only gradually over a number of years; the thinking of his 1934 M.A. thesis was not Agrarian.